 After School Learning Support Groups

-Schools provide the facilities (room with computers or tablets and access to the internet) and publicise the Club to the relevant parents.
+Schools provide the facilities/a room with computers or tablets and access to the internet.

-Parents pay a competitive fee.
-Where enough parents sign up to make the group viable, we will make spaces available for those who can't afford to attend.
+Where enough parents sign up to make the group viable, we make spaces available for those who cannot afford to attend.

-If you would be interested in finding out more about having a Learning Support Group at your school do contact me. or click here.
+If you would be interested in finding out more about having a Learning Support Group at your school do contact us.